Sbrussee/GenePredMissData/README.md

 * -P or --plst (The amount of PLST-dimensions to use, when using -1, PLST is disabled, default: -1)
 * -A or --argfile (A config file to give to the framework, default: None)
 * -h or --plotheader (A title for the prediction performance plot, default: Plot Title)
-* -c or --color (Color for the line in the performance plot, default: tuple of all)
+* -c or --color (Color for the line in the performance plot, default: all)
-* -L or --linetype (Linetype to use in the performance plot, default: tuple of all)
+* -L or --linetype (Linetype to use in the performance plot, default: all)
 * -h or --help (Display help)

 ### Example of using different parameters